jquery/contribute.jquery.org/pages/bug-reports.md

 ### Try a Newer Version

-Bugs in old versions of jQuery projects may have already been fixed.
-In order to avoid this situation, make sure you are always using the latest release version.
-If it has been a while since the last release, you might also try a WIP build.
+Bugs in old versions of jQuery may have already been fixed in newer versions.
+Make sure to reproduce the bug with the latest version before creating a bug report.
+You are also welcome to try the latest unreleased git build from <https://releases.jquery.com/jquery/>.

 ### Try an Older Version

-Sometimes, bugs are introduced in newer versions of jQuery projects that do not exist in previous versions.
-When possible, it can be useful to try testing with earlier versions in order to isolate the faulty code.
-Knowing specifically when a behaviour does not happen can be just as useful as knowing when it does.
+Sometimes, bugs are introduced in newer versions of jQuery that did not exist in previous versions.
+When possible, it can be useful to try testing with earlier versions in order to isolate when the bug was introduced.
+Knowing when a behaviour does not happen, can be just as useful as knowing when it does happen.

 ### Reduce, Reduce, Reduce!